n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.googlecalendar.md

+---
+title: Google Calendar node - n8n Documentation
+description: Documentation for the Google Calendar node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Google Calendar

 The Google Calendar node allows you to automate work in Google Calendar, and integrate Google Calendar with other applications. n8n has built-in support for a wide range of Google Calendar features, including adding, retrieving, deleting and updating calendar events.